Total-loss oiling system: Two stroke engines and petroil mixtures

-Two-stroke engines, and most model engines, have a total-loss lubrication system.
+Many two-stroke engines, and most model engines, have a total-loss lubrication system.
 Lubricating oil is mixed with the fuel, either manually beforehand (the petroil method), or automatically via an oil pump.
 Prior to being burned in the combustion chamber, this air/fuel/oil mixture passes through the engine's crankcase, lubricating the moving parts as it does so.
 In order to reduce exhaust smoke, the Kawasaki H2 750 cc 2-stroke triple motorcycle had a scavenge pump with a spring-loaded ball-valve under each crankcase to return surplus oil to the tank for reuse.

 Rotating-crankcase radial engines

-Normally known by the term "rotary engine", the usually air-cooled radial configuration, rotating-crankcase Otto cycle engines were used by many "pioneer era" (1903-1914) aircraft and World War I combat aircraft.
+Normally known by the term "rotary engine", the usually air-cooled radial configuration, rotating-crankcase Otto cycle engines were used by many "pioneer era" (1903–1914) aircraft and World War I combat aircraft.
 These engines were designed to have a total-loss lubrication system, with the motor oil held in a separate tank from the fuel in the vehicle, and not pre-mixed with it as with two-cycle engines, but mixed within the engine instead while running.
 Castor oil was often used because it lubricates well at the high temperatures found in air-cooled engines, and its tendency to gum is of little consequence in a total loss system, since it is constantly being replenished.
 Unburned castor oil in the exhaust was a cause of digestive complaints in many WWI airmen.

 Wankel engines

 Wankel engines are internal combustion engines using an eccentric rotary design to convert pressure into rotating motion.
-These engines exhibit some features of both four stroke and two stroke engines.
+These engines exhibit some features of both four-stroke and two-stroke engines.
 Lubrication is total loss, but there may be some variations.
-For instance, the MidWest AE series of wankel aero-engines were not only both water-cooled and air-cooled, but also had a semi-total-loss lubrication system.
+For instance, the MidWest AE series of Wankel aero-engines were not only both water-cooled and air-cooled, but also had a semi-total-loss lubrication system.
 Silkolene 2-stroke oil was directly injected into the inlet tracts and onto the main roller bearings.
 The oil that entered the combustion chamber lubricated the rotor tips and was then total-loss, but the oil that fed the bearings became a mist within the rotor-cooling air, and around 30% of that oil was recovered and returned to the remote oil tank.